MicrosoftLearning/mslearn-databricks/Instructions/Labs/05-Azure-Databricks-Data-Factory.md

 2. In the **Pipeline run** pane, select **OK** to run the pipeline.
 3. In the navigation pane on the left, select **Monitor** and observe the **Process Data with Databricks** pipeline on the **Pipeline runs** tab.
 It may take a while to run as it dynamically creates a Spark cluster and runs the notebook.
 You can use the **&#8635; Refresh** button on the **Pipeline runs** page to refresh the status.

-    > **Note**: If your pipeline fails, your subscription may have insufficient quota in the region where your Azure Databricks workspace is provisioned ti=o ceate a job cluster.
+    > **Note**: If your pipeline fails, your subscription may have insufficient quota in the region where your Azure Databricks workspace is provisioned to create a job cluster.
 See [CPU core limit prevents cluster creation](https://docs.microsoft.com/azure/databricks/kb/clusters/azure-core-limit) for details.
 If this happens, you can try deleting your workspace and creating a new one in a different region.
 You can specify a region as a parameter for the setup script like this:
     >
     > `./setup.ps1 eastus`